IDCubed/oms-docs/sources/get_started/kickstart_oms.rst

 .. note::

-    All git repositories have been checked out with the ``master`` branch, and you may need to update the active revision depending on what you need to do.
+    All Git repositories have been checked out with the ``master`` branch, and you may need to update the active revision depending on what you need to do.